Iraqi art: Photography

 In the years following the First World War, a number of photographers arrived in Iraq.
 Some of these were displaced Armenians, who had prior experience working with precision equipment, including cameras.
 These early photographers were mostly concerned with photographing military scenes and personnel.
 Around this time, a photographer named Tartaran, set up a studio at the entrance to the Mosul Elementary School.
 From there, local school children could observe the photographer at work.
-The influential Mosul photographer, Murad al-Daghistani, who specialised in capturing the life and work of every-day people in Mosul, may have developed his passion for photography after watching Tartaran developing photographs in his dark-room.
+The influential Mosul photographer, Murad al-Daghistani, who specialized in capturing the life and work of every-day people in Mosul, may have developed his passion for photography after watching Tartaran developing photographs in his dark-room.
 By the 1940s, the number of photographic studios had proliferated, especially in Mosul, Basra and Baghdad.
 Important 20th-century Iraqi photographers include: Amri Salim, Hazem Bak, Murad Daghistani, Covadis Makarian, Sami Nasrawi, Ahmed Al-Qabbani, Jassem Al-Zubaidi, Fouad Shaker and Rashad Ghazi amongst others.

-The earliest photographers used the medium to record an Iraqi way of life that was in danger of being lost as the country 'modernised'.
+The earliest photographers used the medium to record an Iraqi way of life that was in danger of being lost as the country 'modernized'.
 The photographer, Latif al-Ani, who is often described as the "father of Iraqi photography", was very much concerned with documenting cosmopolitan Iraqi life in the 1950s, as he saw it.
 By the mid-20th century, photography had become a popular medium for expressing social and political concerns.
 The artist, Jananne al-Ani has explored the dichotomy of Orient/ Occident in her work, and has also used photography to question the wearing of the veil while Halim Alkarim uses blurred images to suggest the political instability of Iraq.